 For academies and free schools, the academy trust is responsible for the admissions policy and decisions about the allocation of places.

 The Local Authority is not responsible for allocation decisions made by voluntary aided, foundation or free schools or academies.

-You can find out more about individual schools and what type they are in the school's information on pages.
+You can find out more about individual schools and what type they on the school's information pages.